ChristianKohler/Homepage/content/posts/2020-03-22-pushpipe/index.md

 > When every view state is an observable, we know exactly when to trigger change detection.

-Notice how this is a very similar to reacts approach?
+Notice how this is a very similar to Reacts approach?

 ## Async Pipe 🚧